varuncnaik/cs838-sp17/index.md

 # Stage 1: Problem Definition

 We are planning to analyze information about restaurants in the Madison, WI area.
-We obtained data from the [Zomato](https://www.zomato.com/) and [Yelp](https://www.yelp.com/) APIs.
+We obtained data from the [Zomato](https://www.zomato.com/) API and the [Yelp](https://www.yelp.com/) dataset challenge.
 Each Yelp review and Zomato review will be one of our text documents for Stage 2.

 * [Report](reports/Stage1_Report.pdf)